 You can include as many axes as you want, but the most visually appealing and clear would be between three and six axes.
-The example below uses four axes and personalized results from the survey to show "Your score" and how it compares to the class average and the pass mark.
+The example below uses five axes and personalized results from the survey to show the amount of potential savings for different household categories.

-Give each axis a label until you have added the amount of axes that you need for your spiderchart.
+Give each axis a label and continue to add axes until you have the number of axes that you need for your spider chart.

 Now it's time to start specifying how the first data series should be constructed.
-This is the line of points which will be plotted on the axis and connected to form a polygon with a colored line of your choice.
-Note that the amount of data points must correspond to the number of axes so that you'll have a data point plotted on each axis.
-For example in the spiderchart of four subjects shown above, there are four axes, so for each data series, there are four data points.
+This is the line of points that will be plotted on the axis and connected to form a polygon with a colored line of your choice.
+Note that the number of data points must correspond to the number of axes so that you'll have a data point plotted on each axis.
+For example in a spider chart of four subjects, there are four axes, so for each data series, there are four data points.

 - Series Color - choose the line color by clicking on the pencil.
 Take care to choose distinctly different colors for each of the lines so it will be easy to tell the difference between them!

-- Data Point Metrics - choose where the data for the spiderchart should be taken from.
-You can either type in a number or click Variables to access the drop-down menu of variables which you can use.
+- Data Point Metrics - choose where the data for the spider chart should be taken from.
+You can either type in a number or click Variables to access the drop-down menu of variables that you can use.
 Variables take the data entered during the survey and display it in the chart.
 Data Point 1 Metric will correspond with Axis Label 1.

 - Add point - click add point until you have added all the points you need to be plotted on your axes.

 Click Add series to continue adding as many lines as you would like to be shown on the spider chart.
 In the example above, we created three lines.